U.S. cyber attacks on Iranian targets not successful, Iran minister says

 LONDON (Reuters) - U.S. cyber attacks against Iranian targets have not been successful, Iran’s telecoms minister said on Monday, within days of reports that the Pentagon had launched a long-planned cyber attack to disable his country’s rocket launch systems.

-Tension runs high between longtime foes Iran and the United States after U.S. President Donald Trump on Friday said he called off a military strike to retaliate for the Middle East nation’s downing of an unmanned U.S. drone.
+Tension is running high between longtime foes Iran and the United States after U.S. President Donald Trump on Friday said he called off a military strike to retaliate for Iran’s downing of an unmanned U.S. drone.

 On Thursday, however, the Pentagon launched a long-planned cyber attack, Yahoo News said, citing former intelligence officials.
 The cyber strike disabled Iranian rocket launch systems, the Washington Post said on Saturday.